Administration

 Hint

-Please note that when switching to the alternative language, process names, descriptions and forms are displayed in this language if a translation is available.
+Please note that when switching to an alternative language, process names, descriptions, and forms are displayed in this language if a translation is available.
 Otherwise, the content remains in the original content language.
 The user interface and system messages remain unchanged and continue to be displayed in your browser language.

 Archive